Wlopez2002/FPSGame/README.md

 TODO:
 	* Redo file structure.
-	* Save user settings
+	* Ballance health and damage
-	* Fix movement audio for sliding on moving platform
+	* Fix movement audio for sliding on moving platform and landing on vertical ones
 	* projectile and enemy speed in water
 	* more enemies
 	* ability to pickup new weapons